 Introducing skilled experts on to your Board can improve the NFP’s efficiency in generating returns on capital employed, which should improve the organisations reserves.
 Specialists could be assigned to sub-committees that make recommendations to the Board.
 However, appointing too many non-executive Board Members may result in challenges in the decision-making process.

-The challenges facing the industry have led to the emergence of new funding options to help NFPs become financially sustainable.
+The challenges facing the industry have led to the emergence of new options for funding for not for profit organisations.
 These are relatively new to the Australian market but have proved successful in overseas markets (with experts predicting they will grow in popularity at home) and are therefore worth considering as part of your strategy to improve financial sustainability:

 1. Social Benefit Bonds